What is an LLC (Limited Liability Company)?

 Setting up an LLC is simple.
 The good part is you can do it yourself for free!
 Just go to your state’s business website and download your state’s articles of organization forms.
 They are short, usually two or three pages.
 They do require some personal information.
 When you fill out your LLC articles of organization forms, never give more information than you need to, because the forms are public.

-Next you need to file your LLC articles of organization (some states let you file online) and pay the state fees.
+Next you need to file your LLC articles of organization (most states let you file online) and pay the state fees.
 You are now a limited liability company.
 Congratulations!!

 Unfortunately, many stop here.
 That’s a big mistake.
 You’re only half way there.
 The real protection of an LLC is not in the articles of organization.
 All six of the following are important (and I go through each in detail in my LLC Wizard)